 If your doctor tells you that your child needs an allogeneic transplant, finding a donor will be an important step.
-The team at MSK will help you identify the best possible donor for an allogeneic transplant, whether it is a sibling, relative, unrelated donor, or cord blood.Back to top
+The team at MSK will help you find the best possible source for an allogeneic transplant, whether it is a sibling, relative, someone who is not related to your child, or cord blood.Back to top

 We can do transplants in a number of different ways depending on your child’s specific needs.

-In an unmodified stem cell transplant (also called a conventional stem cell transplant), all of the stem cells are given to your child without making any changes in a laboratory.
-Unmodified transplants are better for kids with certain non-cancerous conditions or with certain types of cancer that put them at a very high risk of relapse, and who can take medications that prevent a complication known as graft-versus-host disease (GVHD).
+In an unmodified stem cell transplant, all of the stem cells are given to your child without making any changes to them in a laboratory.
+This is also called a conventional stem cell transplant.
+Unmodified transplants are better for kids with certain noncancerous conditions or with certain types of cancer that put them at a very high risk of relapse.
+They also need to be able to take medications that prevent a complication known as graft-versus-host disease (GVHD).

-We perform T-cell-depleted transplants for patients with a variety of conditions and cancers to prevent GVHD.
-In T-cell-depleted transplants, the stem cells are separated from T cells — the cells responsible for GVHD — in a laboratory.
+We perform T cell-depleted transplants for children with a variety of conditions and cancers to prevent GVHD.
+In these transplants, the stem cells are separated from T cells — the cells that cause GVHD — in a laboratory.
 The remaining donated cells are then given to your child.
-Because T-cell-depleted transplants have a much lower risk of GVHD, children are not required to take medications to prevent GVHD after the transplant.Back to top
+Because T cell-depleted transplants have a much lower risk of GVHD, children are not required to take medications to prevent GVHD after the transplant.Back to top

 For certain immunodeficiencies, intensive chemotherapy and radiation are not needed.
 As members of one of the most experienced transplant teams in the world, the specialists at MSK will customize the treatment your child receives before performing the transplant.Back to top

 Whether your child or someone else is donating stem cells, the process is the same.
 Doctors will first collect, or harvest, the blood-forming stem cells from the bone marrow or blood.